lum-supakorn/lum-supakorn.github.io/_posts/2024-05-05-divergence-biot-savart.markdown

 This means that the magnetic field is always divergence-free or *solenoidal*.
 Physically, this says that there is no *magnetic monopole*, because otherwise it would be a source or a sink of the magnetic field and the divergence would not be zero.
 Fair enough, but can we prove this with mathematics?

-Griffith's electrodynamics book explained this mathematically.
+Griffiths' electrodynamics book explained this mathematically.
 It starts with the Biot-Savart law which describes the magnetic field induced by some medium with a steady volume current density:

 $$
 \textbf{B}(\textbf{r}) = \frac{\mu_0}{4\pi}\int_V{\frac{\textbf{J}\times\textbf{r}'}{|\textbf{r}'|^3}\mathrm{d}V}